Macros and Triggers

 - Cooldown.
 Minimum interval between executions.

 - Guard conditions.
-Additional state conditions that must all be true (supports operator aliases like
+Additional state conditions that must all be true.
+Supports the same operators as conditional steps (

 - Stop on error.
 Set